Skip to content

 Statamic Guide

-This guide assumes you already have a Statamic site ready to deploy.
+This guide will walk you through our recommendations, but it does assume you have a working website already.
 If you’re starting fresh, check out the official Statamic documentation to get your site set up locally first.

 Static Caching Setup